alanbanks229/GeoNewsApp/readme.md

 Next, prepare your Django setup.
 You can do this with the help of 'requirements.txt'
-`python3 -m pip install requirements.txt`
+`python3 -m pip install -r requirements.txt`

 Run the server... when you're in the parent directory: